-Annual embezzlement losses are now estimated to be well over $600 billion.
-If you have been keeping up with the news you'll know that the losses are huge and include all kinds of businesses, non-profits, government agencies, institutions, charities, individuals.
-Anywhere the money is.
+Annual embezzlement losses are estimated to be well over $600 billion.
+The losses are huge and include all kinds of businesses, non-profits, government agencies, institutions, charities, individuals.
+Everywhere the money is.
+Nobody's safe.

 There may be signs.
 Experts advise owners and managers to watch their staff for employees who work unusual, unsupervised hours and who don't take time off or vacations, disgruntled employees, employees with a personal financial problem, or those who show a sudden increase in spending.

 There may be signs in the accounting department.
 Standard, ordinary accounting practices handled in some unusual, out of the ordinary way, something that should not be happening IS happening and blamed on a software glitch, something that looks like a cash flow problem just has a "wrong" feel about it, too many mistakes that'll be corrected next time, too many excuses, too much confusion clouding every issue.